 Containers for Liquids

 Transfer all of your favorite products into small, leak-proof refillable travel bottles.
 They are perfect to throw in your carry-on to freshen up during your long flight to the Philippines.
+But don’t worry about packing all of the toiletries that you’ll need on our trip, there are plenty of places to purchase them once you arrive.

 There are plenty of pharmacies and beauty supply stores in the Philippines (the most popular is called Watsons) where you can buy many toiletry brands that are popular in the states.
 However, there are a few things that are difficult to find and/or quite expensive including: